 Low-Code ERP comes at a time when businesses desperately need the ability to be more agile and use ERP software to differentiate their business.
 The pace of business and the ability to adjust business models, product mixes, and add new customer services has never been so intense.
 Old ERP systems simply can’t cut it anymore, especially in this new world of remote workforces.

-In a recent Webinar, Tyler Smith of ERP Focus hosted Tom Brennan, CMO of Rootstock and Peter Coffee, SVP of Strategic Research at Salesforce to discuss this world of constant change and how Low-Code and Cloud ERP can help manufacturers adapt and differentiate their businesses with this exciting new technology.
+In a recent Webinar on Low-Code ERP, Tyler Smith of ERP Focus hosted Tom Brennan, CMO of Rootstock and Peter Coffee, SVP of Strategic Research at Salesforce to discuss this world of constant change and how Low-Code and Cloud ERP can help manufacturers adapt and differentiate their businesses with this exciting new technology.

 The Digital Imperative